 The new National Education Policy (MHRD 2020) acknowledges that over 3.22 crore children still remain out of school in India.
 In a modern economy, this only perpetuates the cycle of poverty for the family.
 We argue that this is as much of an urban crisis as it is a rural one.
 Each interconnected programme in our portfolio supports the marginalised child on their journey through formal schooling, making the experience more effective and meaningful.

 A world where every child develops their potential to lead a dignified life.

-To create positive, meaningful learning experiences for marginalised children and enable them to break the cycle of poverty through education and live with economic, social and personal dignity.
+To create positive, meaningful learning experiences for marginalised children, enabling them to break the cycle of poverty through education and live with economic, social and personal dignity.

 Additionally, to empower underserved families through awareness, access to primary healthcare and documentation.